-myBLUEprint is a web-based tool used to monitor academic progress toward degree completion.
-It combines IPFW’s degree requirements and the coursework that has been completed and in which you are enrolled with easy-to-read worksheets that will help see how courses that have been completed count toward degree requirements which will enable them to see what courses and requirements still need to be completed.
+myBLUEprint is a degree audit tool used to monitor academic progress toward degree completion.
+It combines your academic program degree requirements and the coursework that has been completed and in which you are enrolled with easy-to-read worksheets.
+These worksheets will enable you to see how these completed or in progress courses count toward degree requirements, while enabling you to see what courses and requirements still need to be completed.
 Your myBLUEprint degree audit is used to certify the completion of your degree requirements for graduation.

-A myBLUEprint worksheet is a review of past, current and “planned” coursework that provides information on completed and outstanding requirements necessary to fulfill a degree/major/minor/concentration.
+A myBLUEprint worksheet is an audit of completed and in progress coursework and provides information on outstanding requirements needed to fulfill an academic program.

 Yes, by clicking on a course in their worksheet they can view the course description, prerequisites required, and available course sections for the upcoming term.
 Course sections do not show location.
 The Schedule of Classes search feature on the student’s myIPFW portal will show location.

 The University chose to start the myBLUEprint project starting Fall 2012.
 Students who matriculated prior to Fall 2012 should continue working with their academic advisor to check their degree requirements using CAPP or another existing method in place.
 Advisors may however utilize the “what if” worksheet to see how a student’s coursework applies to degree requirements based upon the plan of study beginning Fall 2012 or later.

 Yes.
 Advisors can see a student’s plan and participate in the planning process.
 There is a Notes section within the planner, as well, that allows advisors to communicate additional information.

 No. The planner is for planning purposes only.
 Students will register through myIPFW portal as before.